 Applications are made by the SEN Coordinator for RACE provision for students with SEN sitting a Junior Certificate or Leaving Certificate Examination.
-Information relating to RACE is provided to parents on an annual basis at an information meeting held in the school.
+Information relating to RACE is provided to parents on an annual basis.

 Exam accommodations are provided as part of a continuum of support for a student whose needs are known to and already supported by the school.